This Idaho ranch could be yours for $6.75 million. You’ll need a plane or boat to get there - East Idaho News

 Shaun Goodwin, Idaho Statesman

-Situated deep in the Frank Church River of No Return Wilderness just north of the Sawtooth Mountains, the 11-bedroom, 10-bathroom Mackay Bar Ranch sits on the Salmon River and offers a genuine off-the-grid experience.
+Situated on the cusp of the Frank Church River of No Return Wilderness just north of the Sawtooth Mountains, the 11-bedroom, 10-bathroom Mackay Bar Ranch sits on the Salmon River and offers a genuine off-the-grid experience.

 “When you think about who’s the next owner of Mackay Bar, it’s someone who really is looking for an adventurous opportunity in their lives,” Latham Jenkins, an associate broker with Live Water Properties, told the Idaho Statesman on Thursday.